isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 15. Let me start by addressing the queries on the Community Dispute Management Framework (CDMF) which various Members have raised, including Mr Pillai, Mr Patrick Tay, Mr Derrick Goh, and Mr Dennis Tan, amongst others, about the framework and its role in resolving community disputes.

 {:start="16"}
-16. As Members are aware, an inter-agency committee led by MCCY, together with MND, is conducting a comprehensive review of the CDMF.
+16. As Members are aware, an inter-agency committee led by the Ministry of Culture, Community and Youth (MCCY), together with the Ministry of National Development (MND), is conducting a comprehensive review of the CDMF.

 {:start="17"}
-17. The goal is threefold: to encourage pro-social behaviour, facilitate amicable resolution of disputes between neighbours and third, to deal with this, as far as possible, at an early stage.
+17. The goal is threefold: first, to encourage pro-social behaviour; second, to facilitate amicable resolution of disputes between neighbours; and third, to deal with this, as far as possible, at an early stage.

 {:start="18"}
 18. To achieve this, we are looking at enhancements in three broad areas.